IBM/watson-vehicle-damage-analyzer/README.md

 ![Toolchain pipeline](doc/source/images/toolchain-pipeline.png)

-3. To see the app and services created and configured for this journey, use the IBM Cloud dashboard.
+3. To see the app and services created and configured for this code pattern, use the IBM Cloud dashboard.
 The app is named `watson-vehicle-damage-analyzer` with a unique suffix.
-The following services are created and easily identified by the `wcc-` prefix:
+The following services are created and easily identified by the `wvda-` prefix:
-    * wcc-visual-recognition
+    * wvda-visual-recognition

 > Note: Make note of the `watson-vehicle-damage-analyzer` URL route - it will be required for later use in the mobile app.